-- The effects of the COVID-19 pandemic, including its potential effects on the economic environment, our customers and our operations as well as any changes to federal, state or local government laws, regulations or orders in connection with the pandemic. - The impact of the COVID-19 pandemic on our financial results, including possible lost revenue and increased expenses (including the cost of capital), as well as possible goodwill impairment charges. - The strength of the United States economy in general and the strength of the local economies in which we conduct our operations, including the effects of the COVID-19 pandemic on such economies, which may be less favorable than expected and may result in, among other things, a deterioration in the credit quality and value of our assets. - The effects of, and changes in, federal, state and local laws, regulations and policies affecting banking, securities, consumer protection, insurance, tax, trade and monetary and financial matters. - The effects of changes in interest rates (including the effects of changes in the rate of prepayments of our assets) and the policies of the Federal Reserve including on our net interest income and the value of our securities portfolio. - Our ability to compete with other financial institutions due to increases in competitive pressures in the financial services sector. - Our inability to obtain new customers and to retain existing customers. - The timely development and acceptance of products and services. - Technological changes implemented by us and by other parties, including third-party vendors, which may be more difficult to implement or more expensive than anticipated or which may have unforeseen consequences to us and our customers - Our ability to develop and maintain secure and reliable electronic systems. - The effectiveness of our risk management framework. - The occurrence of fraudulent activity, breaches or failures of our information security controls or cybersecurity-related incidents and our ability to identify and address such incidents. - Interruptions involving our information technology and telecommunications systems or third-party servicers. - Changes in and uncertainty related to the availability of benchmark interest rates used to price our loans and deposits, including the expected elimination of LIBOR and the development of a substitute. - The effects of severe weather, natural disasters, widespread disease or pandemics, and other external events. - Our ability to retain key executives and employees and the difficulty that we may experience in replacing key executives and employees in an effective manner. - Consumer spending and saving habits which may change in a manner that affects our business adversely. - Our ability to successfully integrate acquired businesses and future growth.
+- The strength of the United States economy in general and the strength of the local economies in which we conduct our operations, including the effects of the COVID-19 pandemic on such economies, which may be less favorable than expected and may result in, among other things, a deterioration in the credit quality and value of our assets. - The effects of, and changes in, federal, state and local laws, regulations and policies affecting banking, securities, consumer protection, insurance, tax, trade and monetary and financial matters. - The effects of changes in interest rates (including the effects of changes in the rate of prepayments of our assets) and the policies of the Federal Reserve including on our net interest income and the value of our securities portfolio. - Our ability to compete with other financial institutions due to increases in competitive pressures in the financial services sector. - Our inability to obtain new customers and to retain existing customers. - The timely development and acceptance of products and services. - Technological changes implemented by us and by other parties, including third-party vendors, which may be more difficult to implement or more expensive than anticipated or which may have unforeseen consequences to us and our customers. - Our ability to develop and maintain secure and reliable electronic systems. - The effectiveness of our risk management framework. - The occurrence of fraudulent activity, breaches or failures of our information security controls or cybersecurity-related incidents and our ability to identify and address such incidents. - Interruptions involving our information technology and telecommunications systems or third-party servicers. - Changes in and uncertainty related to the availability of benchmark interest rates used to price our loans and deposits, including the elimination of LIBOR and the development of a substitute. - The effects of severe weather, natural disasters, widespread disease or pandemics, and other external events. - Our ability to retain key executives and employees and the difficulty that we may experience in replacing key executives and employees in an effective manner. - Consumer spending and saving habits which may change in a manner that affects our business adversely. - Our ability to successfully integrate acquired businesses and future growth. - The costs, effects and outcomes of existing or future litigation. - Changes in accounting policies and practices, as may be adopted by state and federal regulatory agencies and the FASB, such as the implementation of CECL. - The economic impact of past and any future terrorist attacks, acts of war, including the current conflict in Ukraine or threats thereof, and the response of the United States to any such threats and attacks. - Our ability to effectively manage our credit risk. - Our ability to forecast probable loan losses and maintain an adequate allowance for loan losses. - The effects of declines in the value of our investment portfolio. - Our ability to raise additional capital if needed.

-- The costs, effects and outcomes of existing or future litigation. - Changes in accounting policies and practices, as may be adopted by state and federal regulatory agencies and the FASB, such as the implementation of CECL. - The economic impact of past and any future terrorist attacks, acts of war or threats thereof, and the response of the United States to any such threats and attacks. - Our ability to effectively manage our credit risk. - Our ability to forecast probable loan losses and maintain an adequate allowance for loan losses. - The effects of declines in the value of our investment portfolio. - Our ability to raise additional capital if needed. - The effects of declines in real estate markets. - The effects of fraudulent activity on the part of our employees, customers, vendors, or counterparties.
+- The effects of declines in real estate markets. - The effects of fraudulent activity on the part of our employees, customers, vendors, or counterparties.